mishra-abhishek-kumar/LearningExpressJs/README.md

 4. created an app using express()

-5. created a get request at endpoint '/'
+5. created a get request at endpoint '/' & sending response

 5. listening to the app on port 4000